winks/f5n.org/content/blog/2026/d11-part-three.md

 the bus I opted to take a cheap hotel room in Leipzig and try to sleep from around 8pm to 1 am, which surprisingly mostly worked.
 40 EUR well spent.
-Also [the room](https://www.booking.com/hotel/de/gwuni-mopera.html) was actually pretty nice, not even taking the price into account.
+Also [the room](https://www.booking.com/hotel/de/gwuni-mopera.html) was pretty nice, not even taking the price into account.

 At first I had planned to maybe take a bed in a hostel for 15 EUR, but for this case where the only things I wanted were a shower and silence for a couple of hours and not having to care about the bike or getting a towel or whatever...
 I guess the 20-25 EUR was an ok tradeoff.

-The bus thing worked out surprisingly fine, and I could actually sleep a couple hours more, so I didn't feel too bad in the morning and also didn't have to instantly jump in the shower again.
+To my surprise the bus thing worked out fine, and I could actually sleep a couple hours more, so I didn't feel too bad in the morning and also didn't have to instantly jump in the shower again.